ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

     following Fall semester or Spring semester.
 Directors who do not confirm or are not present will be removed from the Board.

+17. Any director who is banned from the OCF or has their account disabled due to misuse will be removed from the board and is not eligible for membership on the Board of Directors.

 Bylaws 1–4 amended at the general meeting of March 21, 2008.
 Bylaws 5–6 from the revision of the bylaws last amended February 7, 1995.
 Bylaw 8 added at the Board meeting of April 30, 2014.
 Bylaws 9–13 added at the Board meeting of